Issue Brief

 During the same time, support for abortion access has steadily grown, with 70 percent of U.S. adults saying abortion “should be legal in all or most cases.”
 Indeed, since the Supreme Court’s decision in Dobbs, advocates have fought to put the question of reproductive freedom directly in front of voters in order to give the public the opportunity to enact policies that would reflect this strong support.
 When placed on the ballot, these initiatives have proven broadly popular.
 Voters in California, Kansas, Kentucky, Michigan, Ohio and Vermont have decisively supported abortion access, by either voting against initiatives that would claim there is no right to abortion in state constitutions or affirmatively voting to ensure that the right to abortion is enshrined in their state’s constitution.

 In the November 2024 election, abortion access will be on the ballot in 10 states across the country.
-New analysis from the National Partnership shows that more than 16.5 million women of reproductive age – 21.9 percent of all women of reproductive age in the U.S. – could be impacted by changes to reproductive rights laws in their state.
+New analysis from the National Partnership shows that nearly 16.5 million women of reproductive age – 21.9 percent of all women of reproductive age in the U.S. – could be impacted by changes to reproductive rights laws in their state.

 Our analysis shows that women of color are especially likely to live in states where abortion is on the ballot, with 23.2 percent of all women of color of reproductive age living in these 10 states, compared with 20.8 percent of all white, non-Hispanic women.
 American Indian and Alaska Native (AIAN) women, Latinas and Black women all especially stand to benefit from these ballot initiatives.
 We find that 29.2 percent of AIAN women of reproductive age live in these 10 states, as do 24.5 percent of Latinas and 23.3 percent of Black women.
 Veteran women are also especially likely to benefit from these ballot initiatives – 22.8 percent of women veterans of reproductive age live in these 10 states.
 Abortion is currently banned in five of the 10 states with ballot measures this fall, meaning that 8.2 million women of reproductive age (half of all women in states with abortion ballot measures) would see a significant increase in their rights should these measures pass.